-- 4. The name of the person who was searched. - 5.
-The name and sex of the persons who conducted the search. - 6.
+- 1. The facts that led to the decision to perform a strip search. - 2.
+The reasons less intrusive methods of searching were not used or were insufficient. - 3.
+The written authorization for the search, obtained from the Shift Commander. - 4.
+The name of the individual who was searched. - 5.
+The name, serial number of the officer and sex of the members who conducted the search. - 6.
 The name, sex and role of any person present during the search. - 7.
 The time and date of the search. - 8.
 The place at which the search was conducted. - 9.
-A list of the items, if any, recovered during the search. - 10.
-The facts upon which the employee based his/her belief that the person searched was concealing a weapon or controlled substance, if the person was not arrested for a felony. - (g) A copy of the written authorization shall be retained and made available upon request to the prisoner or the prisoner's authorized representative. - (h) No employee should view a prisoner's private underclothing, buttocks, genitalia or female breasts while that person is showering, performing bodily functions or changing clothes unless the prisoner otherwise qualifies for a strip search.
-However, if serious hygiene or health issues make it reasonably necessary to assist the prisoner with a shower or a change of clothes, a supervisor should be contacted to ensure reasonable steps are taken to obtain the prisoner's consent and/or otherwise protect the prisoner's privacy and dignity.
+A list of the items, if any, that were recovered. - 10.
+The facts upon which the member based his/her belief that the individual was concealing a weapon or contraband. - 11.
+Any health condition discovered. - G. No member should view an individual's private underclothing, buttocks, genitalia or female breasts while that individual is showering, performing bodily functions or changing clothes, unless he/she otherwise qualifies for a strip search.
+However, if serious hygiene or health issues make it reasonably necessary to assist the individual with a shower or a change of clothes, a supervisor should be contacted to ensure reasonable steps are taken to obtain the individual's consent and/or otherwise protect his/her privacy and dignity. - H. Except at the request of the individual, no person, other than those who are participating in the search, shall be present or able to observe the search (RCW 10.79.150). - I. A copy of the written authorization shall be maintained in the file of the individual who was searched (RCW 10.79.150).

-900.5 PHYSICAL BODY CAVITY SEARCH
+900.6 PHYSICAL BODY CAVITY SEARCH

-No person may be subjected to a body cavity search unless a search warrant is obtained (RCW 10.79.080(1)).
+No person may be subjected to a body cavity search unless a search warrant is obtained (\underline{RCW} 10.79.080(1)).
 Body cavity searches are subject to the following conditions:

-- (a) No body cavity search shall be authorized or conducted unless other less invasive (visual or strip search) methods do not satisfy the safety, security, or evidentiary concerns of the agency (RCW 10.79.080(3)). - (b) A warrant may not be sought without specific authorization in writing from the ranking shift supervisor.
-Authorization for the cavity search may be made electronically provided it is reduced to writing and signed by the ranking supervisor (RCW 10.79.080(2)). - (c) Before the body cavity search is authorized or conducted, a thorough pat-down frisk, and a thorough clothing search must be used to search for and seize any evidence (RCW 10.79.080(3)).
+- A. No body cavity search shall be authorized or conducted unless other less invasive (visual or strip search) methods do not satisfy the safety, security, or evidentiary concerns of the agency (RCW 10.79.080(3)). - B. A warrant may not be sought without specific authorization in writing from the ranking shift supervisor.
+Authorization for the cavity search may be made electronically provided it is reduced to writing and signed by the ranking supervisor (RCW 10.79.080(2)).

+C. Before the body cavity search is authorized or conducted, a thorough pat-down frisk, and a thorough clothing search must be used to search for and seize any evidence (RCW 10.79.080(3)).

-900.6 CONDUCTING PHYSICAL BODY CAVITY SEARCHES
+900.7 CONDUCTING PHYSICAL BODY CAVITY SEARCHES